 Back in September I told you about the small grooves found on the sleeves of most modern olympic barbells, and what it’s all about.
 As I described, the one problem is they make noise!
 It’s not fingernails-on-chalkboard bad, but as plates slide onto the bar they do make an annoying and loud sound.

 So what do to about it?
-One solution we posed was to get a York bar, all of which are all still made with smooth sleeves, or any one of the other brands we have listed now at the post linked above.
+One solution we posed was to get one of several brands of bars that are made with smooth sleeves.

-As of writing I have a bunch of 10lb Troy VTX rubber coated plates that I use in my home gym.
-The curved steel insert slides easily over the grooves on a bar sleeve with no chance of catching, totally negating the effect of the grooves, and in my experience it seems like it even slides easier on grooves rather than smooth sleeves because of the less surface it contacts.
+I’ve used plates like this, and the curved steel insert slides easily over the grooves on a bar sleeve with no chance of catching, totally negating the effect of the grooves, and it seems like it even slides easier on grooves rather than smooth sleeves because of the less surface it contacts.

 Just to be clear, they are NOT bumper plates.
 The smaller weights are all smaller sized like normal iron plates.
 The steel insert is based directly off the design of bumper plates, as below.